-Side-mounted machine heads also use a plate to support each tuner and are only really found on classical or flamenco guitars.
+Side-mounted machine heads also use a plate to support each tuner.
+They are only really found in classical or flamenco guitars.
 They are open, so the gears can be seen, which means they are also exposed to dust and dirt.

-This design is exclusively 3 in line, with the knobs pointing towards the back of the headstock.
-Because they mount to the side of the headstock, the tuner posts then sit in 2 grooves to allow them access to the strings.
+This design is exclusively 3 in line, with the knobs pointing toward the back of the headstock.
+They mount to the side of the headstock.
+So the tuner posts then sit in 2 grooves to allow them access to the strings.

 They are very much vintage aesthetically and are recognized by their plastic knobs.
-These machine heads are made for nylon strings, so the posts are primarily plastic.
+These machine heads are made specifically for nylon strings.
+So the posts are primarily plastic.

 Installing side-mounted machine heads is quite easy.
-Because they come on plates of 3 inline, you simply put them into their respective holes and install the screws.
+They come on plates of 3 inline.
+So you simply put them into their respective holes and install the screws.

 Staggered Machine Heads

-Staggered machine heads are similar to the sealed type, except they come in a range of different post lengths.
+Staggered machine heads are like the sealed type.
+Except they come in a range of different post lengths.
 These tuning pegs are primarily made for headstocks that are not angled.
 String trees are also used with them to provide the best force on the strings.

 The height of the high E string is normally the shortest, as it is farthest from the nut.
 As the tuning posts get closer to the nut, they then get taller.
 This provides enough break angle for each string to perform optimally.

-Guitars that benefit from these types of tuning posts are Fender Telecaster and Stratocaster headstocks.
-When used with string retainers, they fix any break-angle issues that might affect your experience.
+Guitars that benefit from these tuning posts are Fender Telecaster and Stratocaster headstocks.
+When used with string retainers, they fix any break-angle issues.
+Any that might affect your experience.

-If you have replaced your machine heads with a generic brand not know that this change in height is necessary, you may want to verify this.
+Have you replaced your machine heads with a generic brand?
+Perhaps not know that this change in height is necessary.
+Then you may want to verify this.

 Locking Machine Heads

-The locking machine heads are designed to add mechanical resistance to the tuner post to prevent it from moving.
-This advantage assures the player that the machine head will not allow string slippage.
+The locking machine heads add mechanical resistance to the post.
+This helps to prevent it from moving.
+This advantage assures the player that the machine head will not allow slippage.

 So not only do they stay sealed and offer long life, but they also add tuning fidelity!

-These are not to be confused with Floyd Rose style lock nuts, as they serve a completely different purpose.
-The locking machine heads cannot be used with Floyd Rose style guitars, as the tuning is done at the tremolo bridge.
+These are not to be confused with Floyd Rose lock nuts.
+They serve a completely different purpose.
+The locking machine heads cannot be used with the Floyd Rose bridge design.
+All tuning is done at the tremolo bridge.

 Machine Head Gear Ratio

-Every set of machine heads will normally come with a gear ratio of 18:1 with some offering a courser adjustment of 12:1.
-This means that every tuning post has the same ratio and will require a certain amount of turns to tune your string.
+Every set of machine heads will normally come with a gear ratio of 18:1 with some offering a course adjustment of 12:1.
+This means that every tuning post has the same ratio.
+They will need a certain amount of turns to tune your string.

-A machine head gear ratio of 18:1 means that you will have to turn the tuning button eighteen times for the post to revolve once.
-Conversely, a 12:1 ratio means that twelve tuner button rotations are needed for one full revolution of the tuning post.
+A machine head gear ratio of 18:1 means that you will have to turn the tuning button eighteen times.
+At least for the post to revolve once.
+A 12:1 ratio means that twelve tuner button rotations are needed for one full revolution of the post.